jimmychen97/chat/README.md

 - start the app `expo start`
 - Launch the app by scanning the QR code

-# How to run the project
+# How to configure Firebase
 - Create Google Firebase account
 - Sign into https://firebase.google.com/
 - Create a project > Start in test mode > Create a collection (with AutoID)